Pallav1M/my-website/README.md

 Updates made on master on GitHub before rebase

-## Purpose
+## Repository Purpose

-This file is just a readme file.
+This will be a change that conflicts wit whatver is on the remote side. this was edited locally.